Accessibility Testing Tutorial (A Complete Step By Step Guide)

 Automated Accessibility Testing

-As automation is spreading widely in the testing field, we can go with automation for accessibility checking as well.
-We have several tools for automated testing.
+As automation is spreading quite widely in the testing field, we can go with automation for accessibility checking as well.
+We have a variety of tools for automated testing.

 #1) aDesigner: It is developed by IBM and is useful for testing the software from the perspective of visually impaired people.